-On-line analysis is achieved and a graphical summary of the results is obtained by exporting the respiratory flux in the marked sections of the experiments into the DatLab-Excel template "O2k-Analysis_Cells_0809.xls" (Fig. 2).
-Open this spread sheet from the subdirectory \2.02k-Protocols\Files_Protocols\MiPNet10.04\.., save the xls file under the subdirectory generated for the experimental files [MiPNet12.10].
+(MiPNet08.09).
+Open this spread sheet from the subdirectory \2.02k-Protocols\Files_Protocols\MiPNet10.04\.., save the xls file under the subdirectory generated for the experimental files (MiPNet12.10).

 Select the DatLab graph layout "6-Specific flux per unit sample", to plot oxygen concentration and flux on a graph for each separate chamber.
-Numerical analysis and a graphical representation of the experiment are complete at the time of terminating the experiment (Fig. 2).
+Numerical analysis and a graphical representation of the experiment are complete at the time of terminating the experiment.

-10. Instrumental Background
+10. Instrumental background

-An instrumental background experiment is performed on the second day of the course, using mitochondrial respiration medium MiR06 [MiPNet14.13] without biological sample, and starting with the standard protocol for calibration of the oxygen sensor.
+An instrumental background experiment is performed on the second day of the O2k-Workshop, using mitochondrial respiration medium MiR06 (MiPNet14.13) without biological sample, and starting with the standard protocol for calibration of the oxygen sensor.
+Subsequent to testing for POS sensor performance, the instrumental background test yields a calibration of the O2k chamber performance.